Clinical Performance Exam (CPX)

 - Communicate thinking/plan to the patient

-- Treat the SP interaction as a real encounter
+- Treat the SP interaction as a real encounter in a clinical setting

 The four purposes of this exam are: